-O Revision of the local governments and items subject to inspections (P4-P5 of the revised guideline and Table)

-- Revision of the local governments subject to inspections for food item group which cultivation/feeding control is possible (excluding log-grown mushrooms) based on the results of inspections conducted in the previous three years. - Revision of the items subject to inspections based on the results of inspections conducted in the previous year. - O Revision of the handling of individual items (beef)(Attachment 4 of the revised guideline) - Inspections are not required on beef derived from cattle satisfying certain requirements.
+- O Revision of the local governments and items subject to inspections (P3-P5 of the revised guideline and Table) - Revision of the items subject to inspections based on the results of inspections conducted in the previous year. - O Revision of the handling of individual items (mushrooms and wild plants) (Attachment 6 of the revised guideline) - Mushrooms, Wild edible plants, etc. which radioactive cesium level inspected by non-destructive inspection falls below the maximum limits can be shipped, provided that the management system for appropriate management and inspection for Mushrooms, Wild edible plants, etc. has been put in place, based on the shipment and inspection policy set by the prefecture.

-X Chronology of revisions

-April 4, 2011
+Chronology of revisions April 4, 2011